 You will be hard pressed to find a business with no presence on social media outlets.
 Using social media networks is a quick and easy way to connect with customers and promote yourself.

-Japan currently has 86% internet penetration.
-It boasts the 4th largest user numbers behind China, The US and India.
-Mobile penetration, amusingly enough, is over 120%.
+Japan currently has 86% internet users.
+It boasts the 4th largest user numbers behind China, U.S., and India.
+Mobile users, amusingly enough, is over 120%.
 The average individual in Japan makes use of more than one mobile phone.
-And, the majority of the Japanese population makes use of their phone to access social media platforms, over other internet capable devices.
+Also, the majority of the Japanese population make use of their phone to access social media platforms over other internet capable devices.

 With that much internet and mobile phone usage, social media presence is paramount.
-But, what platforms are best for a budding entrepreneur?
+But, what platforms are best for an incoming entrepreneur?

 LINE: JAPAN’S TOP MOBILE MESSAGING APP

-There are a number of competitors in the mobile messaging arena, but the clear victor in Japan is Line.
+There are a number of competitors in the mobile messaging arena, but the clear victor in Japan is LINE.
+There are about 80 million active users on LINE in the first quarter of 2019.
 Aside from its high popularity, it also greatly aided in communication during the 2011 Tohoku earthquake.

-While being introduced as a social media platform only in 2017, Line has long been a financial success.
+While being introduced as a social media platform only in 2017, LINE has long been a financially successful.
 In 2014, it pulled in $656 million thanks to:

-A new study suggests that half of Japanese internet users make use of Twitter.
+A new study suggests that half of Japanese internet users have a Twitter account.
 As of 2015, the number of social media users in Japan rose to 26 million, 20.5% of the entire population.
 The usage of Twitter in Japan is expected to rise to 30.1 million users in 2018.
 Twitter has been able to strongly penetrate the Japanese social media space due to:

 - Anonymity: In Japan, privacy is very important.
-It’s easy to create a twitter account using a fake name.
+It is easy to create a twitter account using a fake name.
 This allows Japanese Twitter users to express themselves anonymously.

 - 140 Characters: The 140 character limit is not so limiting in Japanese.
-It provides ample opportunity for the Japanese to fully express themselves.
+It provides ample opportunity to fully express themselves with kanji, hiragana and katana.

-As of 2015, the number of Facebook users in Japan sat at 22 million.
-Facebook found difficulty penetrating Japanese social media thanks to users being required to register an account with their real names.
+As of 2019, the number of Facebook users in Japan sat at 22 millions (Statista).
+Facebook found difficulty penetrating Japanese social media because users were required to register an account with their real names, which removes the anonymity aspect of expressing one’s opinion.
 This is why Twitter has been more popular.

 However, there was a surge in Japanese users registering on Facebook, pushing out the previous social media champion, Mixi.
 The reason for this surge?
 The theatrical release of the film “The Social Network.”